 The weather was not too good.
 The plane departed at 2:36 p.m. from Jakarta.
 After climbing to an altitude of 10,900 feet after four minutes, it went into a steep descent.
 It went missing at 2:40 p.m.

 As per the flight profile gathered from the Flight Data Recorder, the take-off was uneventful and it climbed initially.
 The blue region depicts the increase in altitude. the grey region depicts the speed.
 The bottom scale is recording the time.
-About four minutes later, there is a reduction in altitude (blue region) as well as the reduction in the airspeed (grey region).
+About four minutes later, there is a reduction in altitude (blue region) as well as a reduction in airspeed (grey region).
 Further investigation of the flight data recorder shows that one of the engines lost its thrust and the aircraft went into the bank.
 It caused a reduction in airspeed.
 As a result, the aircraft failed to gain altitude.
-During the last few seconds, before the crash, there is steep descent in the altitude (blue region) and a sudden increase in airspeed (grey region).
-The aircraft became uncontrollable if it is receiving thrust from a single-engine.
+During the last few seconds, before the crash, there is a steep descent in the altitude (blue region) and a sudden increase in airspeed (grey region).
+The aircraft becomes uncontrollable if it is receiving thrust from a single engine.

 The Big Question!

 The maintenance record shows that the Autothrottle system had a problem.
 But, the problem was not recorded properly.
-The pilots from the previous flight told that they experienced similar nature of the problem.
+The pilots from the previous flight said that they experienced a similar nature of problems.
 But, they disengaged the auth throttle system and managed it manually.

 Organizations are responsible for human factor failures.
 The authorities cannot move on without giving due consideration to the gaps in operations.
-It is no wonder if similar nature of occurrence takes place in the future because we only remove the symptoms, and not the problem.
+It is no wonder if a similar nature of occurrence takes place in the future because we only remove the symptoms and not the problem.